JanWielemaker/pip-janus/janus-xsb.md

 build `janus`-py (e.g., `build-essential` or `xcode`).
 In XSB `janus` has been tested at various times on versions 3.6-3.11 of Python.

 - **Linux**

   `janus` requires Python development packages to have been installed for the Python version of interest.
 (See
-    Section [\[sec:xsbpy-linux\]](#sec:xsbpy-linux){reference-type="ref"
+  Section <a href="#sec:xsbpy-linux" data-reference-type="ref"
-    reference="sec:xsbpy-linux"} for an overview of installing such dependencies.)
-On Ubuntu, and other Debian-derived Linuxes installation also requires installing `${PYTHON}-distutils`, though
-    this is not required for other Linuxes.
+  data-reference="sec:xsbpy-linux">[sec:xsbpy-linux]</a> for an overview of installing such dependencies.)
+On Ubuntu, and other Debian-derived Linuxes installation also requires installing `${PYTHON}-distutils`, though this is not required for other Linuxes.
 For a given version of Python `$PYTHON` on Ubuntu, the command to install these Python packages would be:

   `sudo apt-get install ${PYTHON}-dev ${PYTHON}-distutils`

   On Fedora-based Linuxes, the `dnf` command must be used.[^17]

--   **macOS** For masOS, you'll need a development package of Python that includes `libpython.dylib` and `python.h`, both of which can be installed via homebrew, macports or other means.
+- **macOS** For masOS, you’ll need a development package of Python that includes `libpython.dylib` and `python.h`, both of which can be installed via homebrew, macports or other means.

 #### Discussion

-XSB's configuration/make process creates a file, ` janus_activate`,
+XSB’s configuration/make process creates a file, ` janus_activate`,
 somewhat analogous to activation code in ` venv` or other virtual environments.[^18] In `bash` or `zsh`, simply type

     source $XSB_HOME/packages/xsbpy/px_activate

-and you're ready to go.
+and you’re ready to go.

 Once `janus` has been built and activated, `janus` can be used just as any other package installed as a personal or site package for